hzz0024/hzz0024.github.io/_posts/2020/2020-08-26-Outlier_detection_Fish.markdown

 ### Fisher's exact tests (two draws from a common pool approach)

-I performed this test in both challenge vs. refernce and wild contrasts.
+I performed the tests in both challenge vs. refernce and wild contrasts.

 First is the challenge (CH) vs. reference (REF) group,